My lender asked for a letter of explanation: Now what?

 Do I always need a letter of explanation?

-No. In general, a letter of explanation is only required when the underwriter requests clarification on aspects of your financial history.
+No. A letter of explanation is only required when the underwriter requests clarification on aspects of your financial history.

 The bottom line: Explanation letters can boost your chances of mortgage approval

-Writing this letter is often simpler than it sounds.
-All you need to do is clearly explain the situation, provide any relevant dates, and include any documentation that supports your explanation.
+While a request for a letter of explanation might feel like a hurdle, it is also an opportunity to provide context and show that you’re a qualified borrower.
+Certain events can trigger a red flag for the underwriter, so your lender may ask you for a letter of explanation to help ease concerns.
+If this happens, all you need to do is clearly explain the situation, provide any relevant dates, and include any documentation that supports your explanation.
 Being honest and direct can help your lender better understand your financial picture and keep your loan on track.

 Ready to take the first step in your home buying journey?
 Start a mortgage application with Rocket Mortgage today to see how much home you qualify for.